Grevillea ‘Forest Rambler’ is described as a sprawling shrub growing to potentially 1 m tall by 2 m wide. It can form a groundcover.

-Grevillea ‘Forest Rambler’ is said to be a hybrid between Grevillea shiressii and one of the umpteen forms of Grevillea juniperina.
+Grevillea ‘Forest Rambler’ is said to be a hybrid between Grevillea shiressii and one of the many forms of Grevillea juniperina.

-It is a spreading shrub with bright green, prickly leaves and unusual translucent pale purple-pink flowers.
+This cultivar is a spider-flower type with unusual translucent pale purple-pink flowers, in clusters around 3 by 3 cm.
 Spring is the main flowering period although some flowers may appear at other times.
 The flowers are rich in nectar.
 The flower colour is reminiscent of Grevillea shiressii, giving weight to the theory that this species is one of the parents.

 Grevillea ‘Forest Rambler’ is worthy of a place in the larger garden.
 Our plants are hardy, drought resistant, frost tolerant, free flowering and bird attracting.
 What more could be asked of a plant?